 Airborne viruses can spread more easily in buildings with poor ventilation and poorly maintained HVAC systems.
 In this article, we’ll review strategies for preventing airborne illness.

 Poor ventilation can lead to poor air quality and illness

 Many modern buildings, especially in New York City, are tightly sealed to conserve energy.
-Unfortunately, if building systems are not properly maintained, the air can become stagnant and contaminants such as bacteria, viruses and even dangerous mold are trapped inside.
+Unfortunately, if building systems are not properly maintained, the air can become stagnant and contaminants such as bacteria, viruses and even dangerous mold can become trapped inside.
 Even worse, they are actually circulated throughout the building through the heating and air conditioning ducts.
 No wonder so many people are sick!

 According to the Occupational Safety and Health Administration (OSHA), some of the most common causes of poor indoor air quality include high humidity caused by poor upkeep of ventilation, heating and air conditioning systems.
 Bacteria and viruses that cause respiratory infections can more easily multiply and spread in uncontrolled humidity conditions.

-Take control of your air quality
+Take control of your air quality to prevent airborne illness

 Take these small steps to fight illness and make a big impact on the air quality in your building: